agent-indigo/sprint1s3t14/README.md

 ## Notes

-- The React.js GUI can be started by running `npm start`.

-- The Express.js server can be started by running `npm run server`.
+- The server can be started by running `npm start`.

-- Both of the above can be started simultaneously by running `npm run stack`.